isb-cgc/readthedocs/docs/source/sections/FAQ.rst

 **Why does the web browser crash if too many IGV Browser tabs are opened at once?**

 The web browser will be caused to crash when too many IGV Browser tabs are open due to the memory intensive nature of loading bam files.
-When working with the IGV Browser please be mindful of having multiple tabs open of the IGV Browser since this is unavoidable at this time.
+When working with the IGV Browser please be mindful of having multiple tabs open of the IGV Browser.

 .. image:: IGVBrowserCrash.png
    :scale: 50